Kicksecure/security-misc/README.md

 ## Application-specific hardening

+- `sudo`: Enables "`Defaults !fqdn`", which dissebels attempts attempt to determine the local machine's FQDN via DNS as this can leak the machine's the machine's hostname in cleartext to the configured DNS server and cause `sudo unable to resolve host` errors. `security-misc-desktop` only.
+Not enabled on `security-misc-server` since there has been no research yet if this can break server use cases.
 - Enables "`apt-get --error-on=any`" which makes apt exit non-zero for transient failures. - `/etc/apt/apt.conf.d/40error-on-any`.
 - Enables APT seccomp-BPF sandboxing - `/etc/apt/apt.conf.d/40sandbox`.